 - Click on Local Files and

 - Click on Verify Integrity of Game Files.

 Now the game will automatically check and download a default file for settings.

-Do let me know how well you were able to play paladins champions of the realm game on your systems.
+Remember to let me know how well you were able to play Paladins Champions of The Realm on your systems after making these changes.